alban-read/forth/README.md

 I still run RISC OS; and run this FORTH; these days on a 1.5Ghz processor.

-In theory all you need is the source and the Kernel file (which is a binary) to get started; not tested that this works; will that.
+In theory all you need is the source and the Kernel file (which is a binary) to get started; not tested that this works; will test that.

 This FORTH is interesting as it (true to its Win32Forth roots) is a meta compiler.